Last Updated on January 11, 2026

 What Can I Use In Baking If I Don’t Have Flour?

-Use almond flour, coconut flour, or oat flour as substitutes for regular flour in baking.
+Almond flour, coconut flour, or oat flour can be used as flour substitute for baking.
 These alternatives offer unique flavors and textures.

-Almond flour is a great substitute for regular flour.
+Almond flour is an excellent substitute for regular flour.
 It is gluten-free and low in carbs.
 Coconut flour and oat flour are also good alternatives.

 What Can Be Used Instead Of Flour In A Recipe?

 Try almond flour, coconut flour, or oat flour.
 Use chickpea flour or rice flour for gluten-free options.
-Cornstarch or arrowroot powder work too.
+Cornstarch or arrowroot powder works too.

 What Is A Substitute For 1 Cup Of Flour?